Tatum scores 36, Celtics rally to hold off Bulls 123-119

 Malcolm Brogdon added 25 points on 9-of-10 shooting and Jaylen Brown scored 16 points for Boston, which has won two of three.

+But he said he was proudest of how they finished the game after failing to do so in two recent overtime losses to Cleveland.

+“That’s something that we’ve talked about a lot recently,” Tatum said.
+“We’ve had some tough losses. … That’s the sign of good team and we talked about that at shoot around.
+And to go out and do it on the same night shows our growth.”

-DeMar DeRozan had a season-high 46 points for Chicago.
+DeMar DeRozan had a season-high 46 points for the Bulls.
 Nik Vucevic added 24 points and 12 rebounds and Zach LaVine finished with 16 points.
 Chicago was denied its first three-game winning streak of the season.

+“I just felt like there was too many things we had control over that we needed to execute better and we didn’t,” Bulls coach Billy Donovan said.
+“That hurt us tonight.”

 Boston took a 93-87 lead into the fourth quarter and increased it to 105-91 with just over seven minutes to play.